Updated on: September 22, 2023

 Best Free Antivirus for Chromebook — Bitdefender

-Bitdefender’s Mobile Security app (the same one for Android device) is the best free antivirus for Chromebooks.
-It include solid malware protection — its scanner managed to detect all of the malware sample on my Chromebook and provides low-impact real-time virus scanning.
-Not only is the app very easy to setup and use, it’s also lightweight — I hardly noticed impact on my Chromebook’s performance when running a full system scan.
+Bitdefender’s Mobile Security app is the best free antivirus for Chromebooks.
+It includes solid malware protection — its scanner managed to detect all of the malware samples on my Chromebook in just a few minutes.
+Not only is the app very easy to set up and use, but it’s also lightweight.
+I hardly noticed any impact on my Chromebook’s performance when running a full system scan.

 However, aside from malware protections, Bitdefender’s free version for Chromebook doesn’t include any other extra features.
-To gain access to its VPN, web protections, and device optimization tools, you’ll need to upgrade to Bitdefender’s premium version (luckily, it’s one of the most affordable antiviruses on the market).
+To gain access to its VPN, anti-theft tools, and more, you’ll need to upgrade to Bitdefender’s premium version (luckily, it’s one of the most affordable antiviruses on the market).

 While Bitdefender is an excellent antivirus, Norton is my favorite choice for Chromebooks, as it includes flawless malware protection, advanced dark web monitoring, a VPN (with unlimited data), and more.
-That said, Bitdefender’s malware detection rating is on par with Norton, so they’re both great options.
+That said, Norton doesn’t offer a free Chromebook antivirus.
+The premium version, while not officially supported on Chromebook, is on par with Bitdefender in terms of malware detection and even better in terms of usability and features, but they’re both great options.

-You can access Bitdefender’s premium version via a standalone purchase or its most popular plans, Total Security and Premium Security, which start at $35.99 / year.
+You can get Bitdefender’s premium Chromebook app as a standalone purchase from the Play Store or bundled with its most popular plans, Total Security and Premium Security, which start at $40.99 / year.
 All Bitdefender plans come with a 30-day money-back guarantee.

 Bottom Line: